Who Is Gwen Stefani?

 'The Voice' Coach

 In 2014, Stefani took her career in a new direction by signing on to become a coach on the popular reality competition The Voice.
 Filling in for a pregnant Christina Aguilera, Stefani and fellow newcomer Pharrell Williams joined longtime Voice coaches Blake Shelton and Adam Levine for the program's seventh season.
-She later returned to a coaching seat for the ninth and 12th seasons.
+She later returned to a coaching seat for the ninth, 12th and 17th seasons.

 New Albums and Las Vegas Residency